-It is necessarey for you to cancel an appointment, the earliest possible notice would be greatly appreciated.
+If it is necessary for you to cancel an appointment; the earliest possible notice would be greatly appreciated.

-"OUR LOGO"

-developed by Judy Armstrong
+"OUR LOGO" developed by Judy Armstrong Design

-Design

-The developme nt of a visual identity for the Hyperbaric Oxygen Unit began from historical information about the therapy.
-Originally the therapy was used for treatment of divers and aviators, both of whom are subjected to extreme changes in atmospheric pressure.
+visual identity for the Hyperbaric Oxygen Unit began from historical information about the therapy.
+Originally the therapy was used for treatment of divers and aviators, both of whom are subjected to exteme changes in atmospheric pressure.
 The breathing gas of choice for recompression of these patients was found to be oxygen.
 Oxygen and another key element, compression, combine to form what we know as Hyperbaric Oxygen Treatment.